TheShai81/data259-cookies/README.md

 1) Create or "checkout" a new branch.
 I recommend naming it your name or something meaningful.

-    "git checkout -b <branch-name>"
+    "git checkout -b branch-name"

 2) Type "git branch" to ensure that you are working in your branch and NOT main.
 3) Add your file.
 For example: "touch sample.txt" which just creates the file.
 4) Add and commit your changes in your branch with an informative commit message.

     git add sample.txt

     git commit -m "Commit message"

-5) Push your changes to the repository on GitHub.
+6) Push your changes to the repository on GitHub.
 It is important to specify your working branch.

-    git push origin <branch-name>
+    git push origin branch-name

-6) Go to GitHub and open a pull request by navigating to the Pull Request tab and selecting your branch.
+7) Go to GitHub and open a pull request by navigating to the Pull Request tab and selecting your branch.
-7) Ensure that there are no merge conflicts.
+8) Ensure that there are no merge conflicts.
 If you're unsure about merging to main immediately, consult the team.